-Whether it’s Star Wars, the Terminator, or Inception, sci-fi is the one genre that when done right, creates an instant classic.
+Whether it’s Star Wars, the Terminator or Inception, sci-fi is the one genre that when done right creates an instant classic.
 Looper has now joined those ranks.
-Especially when you can make time travel work, that’s a bonus.
-But just like with the films I mentioned before, it’s not the bad ass sci-fi action that makes these movies legendary – it’s the story and character development.
+When you can make time travel work, that’s a bonus.
+But just like with the films I mentioned before, it’s not the bad ass sci-fi action that makes these movies legendary: it’s the story and character development.
 Looper delivers this in spades.
-I care about Joe not because he’s good with a gun (which he is), but I’m emotionally invested in him due to a great character arc.
+I care about Joe not because he’s merely a bad ass (which he is), but I’m emotionally invested in his arc.

-The big turning point of the movie is where these guys finally hash it out at a simple diner.
-It’s a phenomenally written scene, both tense and exhausting.
+The big turning point of the movie is when these guys hash it out at a simple diner.
+It’s a phenomenally well written scene, both tense and exhausting.
 As the two start talking about time travel, and what future Joe coming back could potentially mean, you can see the pain and headache Willis gets when talking about it, so much so that he doesn’t want to get into the perils of time travel.
-Willis plays this so well, I even got a headache myself watching it.
-Levitt is also fantastic in this scene, as this is the moment that really draws a line in the sand of what these guys both want.
-And without giving too much away, what’s so fascinating to me is that you’ll end up siding with one of the Joes at the end of this scene, but as the film plays out, these guys almost have reverse character arcs, and watching this take place is both heartwarming and repulsive at the same time.
-But I’m not going to dare say anything else.
+Willis plays this so well.
+I even got a headache myself watching it.
+Levitt is also fantastic in this scene, as this is the moment that really draws a line in the sand of what these guys want.
+What’s so fascinating to me is that you’ll end up siding with one of the Joes at the end of this scene, but as the film plays out, these guys almost have reverse character arcs.
+Watching this take place is both heartwarming and repulsive at the same time.

 Rating: 9 out of 10 (OMG)